Atlas E/F: Atlas E/F-Star

+The Star-37S-ISS was used to launch nineteen Defense Meteorological Satellite Program (DMSP), National Oceanic and Atmospheric Administration (NOAA) and Television Infrared Observation Satellite (TIROS) weather satellites between 1978 and 1995.
+With the Star-37 upper stage, the rocket could place 1100 kg into a Sun-synchronous orbit (SSO).

 Atlas E/F-Trident

 The Atlas E/F was used with a Trident upper stage, between 1967 and 1971, for suborbital tests of re-entry vehicles.
 Nineteen were launched, of which two failed.